 I finally had the equipment I needed to enjoy my life!

-Alixander Laffredo-Dietrich is currently pursuing certification through Gracie University as an instructor.
+Alixander Laffredo-Dietrich completed instructor certification through Gracie University in January 2020.
 At IBM, he is an Offering Manager and also runs his own business helping professionals and entrepreneurs speak from the stage!

 "I get so excited when I talk about Gracie Combatives that sometimes it is hard for me to get the words out.
 What I meant to say was........"I love Gracie Combatives"